LoadPipe/hamza-token/README.md

     --broadcast
    ```

-2. Add the deployed address from `DeployBaalSummoner` to `DeploymentSetup.t.sol` by updating the `BALL_SUMMONER` variable.
+2. Add the deployed address from `DeployBaalSummoner` to `DeploymentSetup.t.sol` by updating the `BAAL_SUMMONER` variable.

 ## Configuration (`config.json`)
 The `config.json` file contains key settings for deployment and testing.
-Below is an explnation of each param:
+Below is an explanation of each parameter:

 - **mode**: Determines the deployment environment.
   - `Test`: Used for testing.